 Choosing the right travel card can simplify your international experience, reduce unnecessary costs, and offer valuable rewards.
 Whether you’re a casual vacationer or a frequent flyer, understanding the different types of travel cards ensures smarter financial decisions abroad.

 Prepaid travel cards are preloaded with a specific amount of money.
 They help you stick to a travel budget while offering additional benefits for international use.
+Vacation budget of 5 million?
+Just load the card with that amount.
+So, you don’t go overboard!

 Key Advantages: